 POE oil is hygroscopic - it absorbs water directly from the air.
-This water is nearly impossible to remove from the compressor oil and can cause compressor failures.
-For this reason, the system should not be open for longer than necessary, dry nitrogen should flow in the system while brazing, and only new containers of oil should be used for service and maintenance.
+This water is nearly impossible to remove from the compressor oil and can result in compressor failures.

+To prevent POE oil from absorbing water, the system should not remain open for longer than necessary.
+When open, dry nitrogen should flow through the piping.
+Only new oil containers should be used for service and maintenance.
+Always use the smallest container size required for the job requirements.
+Always leave the oil container tightly sealed until time of use.
+Do not reuse oil that has been opened.